[Feature] Bülent Keneş: Nato must call Turkey's bluff on my extradition

 His total disregard for Nato's strategic interests and values cannot be tolerated.

-Erdoğan should not be allowed to export his antidemocratic, illiberal, and autocratic practices to Western nations.
+Erdoğan should not be allowed to export his anti-democratic, illiberal, and autocratic practices to Western nations.

 Such a firm stance would also send a strong message to Putin's aggressive regime, as the Russian president is the one who benefits most from Erdoğan's misbehaviour, which creates uncertainty, discord, and vulnerability inside the transatlantic alliance.